open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 When a Meter creates an instrument, it SHOULD NOT validate the instrument description.
 If a description is not provided or the description is null, the Meter MUST treat it the same as an empty description string.

+### Instrument advice

+When a Meter creates an instrument, it SHOULD validate the instrument advice parameters.
+If an advice parameter is not valid, the Meter SHOULD emit an error notifying the user and proceed as if the parameter was not provided.

 ## Attribute limits